Natdanait/U.S.-Trade-DataWareHouse-Project/README.md

-# U.S. Trade Data Architecture & Analytics
+# U.S. Trade Data Warehouse Project

 This repository presents the **data foundation** for analyzing the international trade of the **United States**.
 It integrates official U.S. trade data and policy references into a single analytical environment — designed for trade analysts, researchers, and policymakers who seek to understand trade trends, performance, and policy impacts clearly and efficiently.